brightspot/redirect-importer/README.md

 ## Versioning

 The version numbers for this extension will strictly follow [Semantic Versioning](https://semver.org/).
+The latest release can be found here. <----Max, please add repo link

 ## Contributing